 If a couple wants to keep their finances separate for whatever reason, or they aren’t willing to take responsibility for the other’s tax obligations, they may choose to file separately.
 And if one spouse’s refund could be offset for a tax debt, child support or other government debt, filing separately may allow the unencumbered spouse to keep their own refund — although innocent spouse relief may be an option if they still want to file jointly.
 And if there’s a large difference between two spouse’s incomes, the lower-earning spouse may benefit from filing separately.Learn more about the married filing separately status.

 In many cases, it’s advantageous for married couples to file jointly.
 But for some wedded duos, it could make sense to file separate returns.
 You may want to calculate your tax refund or tax liability for both scenarios carefully before choosing one.

-Remember, when you both sign and file a joint return, it’s forever, due to the joint liability aspect — you won’t be able to amend it later to file under the married filing separate status after the due date for your tax return.
+Remember, when you both sign and file a joint return, it’s forever, because of the joint liability aspect — you won’t be able to amend it later to file under the married filing separate status after the due date for your tax return.

 The IRS offers a free tool that can help you determine which status is best for your situation.
-You may also use the Credit Karma Tax® online tax-filing and preparation service to help you decide on a tax status, and then file your federal and single-state tax returns for free.
+You may also use an online tax-filing and preparation service to help you decide on a tax status, and then file your federal and single-state tax returns.